penumbra-zone/penumbra/spec/crypto/decaf377/decoding.md

 # Decoding

-Decoding to works as follows:
+Decoding to a point works as follows:

 1. Decode `s_bytes` to a field element $s$, rejecting if the encoding is non-canonical.
 (If the input is already a field element in the circuit case,